Professional License Defense Attorneys for Medical Examiner Professionals in SC

 You are going to be contacted by an investigator from the South Carolina Department of Labor, Licensing, and Regulation; and anything that you say to this person could be used against you.

-The investigator may say that he or she simply wants to hear your side of the story to close the case, but you would still be prudent to avoid speaking of the issue without first seeking the advice and representation of a South Carolina professional licensing attorney.
+The investigator may say that he or she simply wants to hear your side of the story to close the case, but you would still be prudent to avoid speaking of the issue without first seeking the advice and representation of a South Carolina medical examiner license defense attorney.
 You may also hear from the Department of Health and Environmental Control (DHEC) if you have been accused of failing to property waste a controlled substance or of diversion.
 In cases like these, you may face criminal charges, as well, and it is essential to have adequate legal advice if this happens.

 For someone who faces criminal prosecution, being found not guilty on the charge is not going to ensure that you receive no disciplinary action from the board.
 You can lose your professional license even if you are found not guilty in a criminal court.

 The risk of losing your medical examiners license can be terribly stressful, financially and emotionally.
 You will face problems with the law, your business, and your personal life.
-If you are contacted about a misconduct matter by an investigator, contact a professional licensing attorney in South Carolina, right away.
-You may not choose to hire the attorney, but you can at least get excellent advice from a free consultation; and this could make all the difference.
+If you are contacted about a misconduct matter by an investigator, contact a medical examiner license defense attorney in South Carolina, right away.
+You may not choose to hire the medical examiner license defense attorney, but you can at least get excellent advice from a free consultation, and this could make all the difference.

 Discipline From South Carolina Medical Board